Configure Multi-App Kiosk (Custom Launcher UI) on Windows 10

 - Managed device must be on Win 10 Pro, Enterprise, Education or Business Editions with Win 1803 version

 Step 1: Getting Started

 - Sign In to Scalefusion and navigate to Device Management > Device Profiles and either create a new Windows device profile or edit an existing device profile.

 - The first option/tab in Profile creation wizard is to SELECT APPS.
 Within this you would be shown the following options,

 - Skip Application Policy

 - Choose the radio button Whitelist Selected Apps.
-This has two separate sections:
+Whitelisting policy offers you the following sub-sections,

 Step 1: Add User Info

 This section lets you configure the user account settings, choose the taskbar and folder settings.

 The Whitelisting policy works only for the non-admin user accounts on the device, and this section lets you configure the account settings.
 Choose from one of the options below,